 When you invest in a private credit opportunity on Percent, you are investing in an instrument with a fixed period at a set interest rate and maturity date.
-These investments often end at their expected maturity date (or earlier if called by the Originator), with the principal and accrued interest returned, allowing you to invest again in another opportunity on Percent.
+These investments often end at their expected maturity date (or earlier if called by the Borrower), with the principal and accrued interest returned, allowing you to invest again in another opportunity on Percent.

 What are rollover investments?

-Rollover investments allow investors to maintain exposure to the same originator through participating in the refinancing at the call date of the current note.
+Rollover investments allow investors to maintain exposure to the same borrower through participating in the refinancing at the call date of the current note.
 This process enables investors to continue earning interest while also giving the option to invest more or less capital in the subsequent investment.

 How do rollover investments work?

-First, an originator will opt to call a note to increase the invested amount (an “upsize”) or receive revised investor feedback on the interest rate.
+First, a borrower will opt to call a note to increase the invested amount (an “upsize”) or receive revised investor feedback on the interest rate.
 Investors in notes that are called and set to be refinanced receive a rollover email notification indicating that they can opt to invest in a rollover note.
 This option also appears under an existing investment on the Percent investment portal under the My Portfolio section several days before the current investment matures.

 When you have the option to roll over your investment into the next note, you are presented with the following figures:

 Projected Final Value: The projected final value (principal and interest) of the investment you are considering to roll over.